nazmulhaquep/gitrules/README.md

 Git command

 1) Create New Branch
- git checkout -b nazmul
+* git checkout -b nazmul

-2) Git Merge [rebase same purpose serve] git merge nazmul
+2) Git Merge [rebase same purpose serve]
+* git merge nazmul

 3) Git Rebase
-git rebase nazmul
+* git rebase nazmul

 4) Git Fetch/ Pull
-git fetch
+* git fetch
-git fetch nazmul [branch name] git fetch - -all
+* git fetch nazmul [branch name]
+* git fetch - -all

 5) Git Reset
-git reset - -hard 82c38653cabbe28405b4a1b1a0f15dcdff7ac8fd [commit_id]
+* git reset - -hard 82c38653cabbe28405b4a1b1a0f15dcdff7ac8fd [commit_id]

 6) Git Clone
-git clone url
+* git clone url

 7) Git Branch Rename
-git branch [check current active branch] git branch -m nazmulh [this command make nazmul branch as nazmulh]
+* git branch [check current active branch]
+* git branch -m nazmulh [this command make nazmul branch as nazmulh]

 8) Git Branch Delete
-git branch -D test [can’t delete active branch so need to checkout from test branch]
+* git branch -D test [can’t delete active branch so need to checkout from test branch]

 9) Git Stash
-if you just need to checkout in a different branch and you are not ready to commit for the changes you currently have. or If you discover that you are in a wrong branch and your changes need to be in different branch.
+* if you just need to checkout in a different branch and you are not ready to commit for the changes you currently have.
+* or If you discover that you are in a wrong branch and your changes need to be in different branch.
-Creating a stash save uncommitted changes.
-Checkout your current branch and git stash pop to save the stash in your current/own branch. git stash then checkout in your current branch git stash pop git add . git commit -m "commented code removed" git push
+* Creating a stash save uncommitted changes.
+Checkout your current branch and git stash pop to save the stash in your current/own branch.
+* git stash
+then checkout in your current branch
+* git stash pop
+* git add .
+* git commit -m "commented code removed"
+* git push

 10) Git Cherry pick

-Bring in changes from a specific commit [from any branch by commit id] If someone fixed a bug that you have in your branch and you want to bring just in one commit but not the whole branch.
+* Bring in changes from a specific commit [from any branch by commit id]
+* If someone fixed a bug that you have in your branch and you want to bring just in one commit but not the whole branch.
-You can choose one commit or multiple commit to brought into your branch[]
+* You can choose one commit or multiple commit to brought into your branch[]

-0.1) Checkout this branch find all the commit [git log] 0.2) then checkout my branch git cherry-pick 787887989[commit_id] git cherry-pick 787887989 98888 5657687 [for multiple commit_id]
+0.1) Checkout this branch find all the commit [git log] 0.2) then checkout my branch
+* git cherry-pick 787887989[commit_id]
+* git cherry-pick 787887989 98888 5657687 [for multiple commit_id]

+11) Git diff
+* Git diff show the changes what i write after my last commit.
+* git diff